gvwilson/sdxpy/src/archive/index.md

-We could try to avoid this problem by using a two-part naming scheme `ssssssss-a.csv`, `ssssssss-b.csv`, and so on, but this leads to a [%i "race condition" %][%g race_condition "race condition" %][%/i%] called [%i "race condition!time of check/time of use" "time of check/time of use" %][%g toctou "time of check/time of use" %][%/i%].
+We could try to avoid this problem by using a two-part naming scheme `ssssssss-a.csv`, `ssssssss-b.csv`, and so on, but this leads to a [%g race_condition "race condition" %] called [%g toctou "time of check/time of use" %].
 If two users run the backup tool at the same time, they will both see that there isn't a file (yet) with the current timestamp, so they will both try to create the first one.